Man Singh II

-Major General Maharaja Sawai Man Singh II GCSI GCIE (born Sawai Mor Mukut Singh; 21 August 1912 – 24 June 1970) was an Indian prince, government official, diplomat and sportsman.
+Major General Maharaja Sawai Governor Sir Man Singh II GCSI GCIE (born Sawai Mor Mukut Singh; 21 August 1912 – 24 June 1970) was an Indian prince, government official, diplomat and sportsman.

 Man Singh II was the ruling Maharaja of the princely state of Jaipur in the British Raj from 1922 to 1947.
 In 1948, after the state was absorbed into independent India, he was granted a privy purse, certain privileges, and the continued use of the title Maharaja of Jaipur by the Government of India, which he retained until his death in 1970.
 He also held the office of Rajpramukh (Governor) of Rajasthan between 1949 and 1956.
 In later life, he served as Ambassador of India to Spain.
 He was a notable polo player.

 Early life

 Sawai Man Singh II, was born Mor Mukut Singh, the second son of Thakur Sawai Singh of Isarda by his wife Sugan Kunwar, a lady from Kotla village in Uttar Pradesh.
-His father was a nobleman belonging to the Kachhwaha clan of Rajputs.
+His father was a nobleman belonging to the Kachhwaha clan.
 Mor Mukut grew up in the dusty, walled township of Isarda, a chief of thikana of the Rajawat sub-clan which lies between the towns of Sawai Madhopur and Jaipur in present-day Rajasthan.
 His family was connected to the ruling house of Jaipur and Kotah (where his father's sister was married).
 The then-Maharaja of Jaipur, Sawai Madho Singh II, had been born the son of a former Thakur of Isarda and had been adopted into the ruling family of Jaipur.
 After giving him up for adoption, Madho Singh's actual father had in turn lacked for an heir.
 He adopted the son of a distant kinsman and was succeeded by that lad as Thakur of Isarda.
 That lad was Sawai Singh, father of Mor Mukut Singh.
 In this manner, Mor Mukut could be reckoned near kin to Maharaja Madho Singh II of Jaipur.

 After being adopted to become Maharaja of Jaipur, Madho Singh II had numerous (no less than 65) children by various concubines, but the highly superstitious Maharaja was warned by a sage against having legitimate heirs and thus took great care not to impregnate his five wives.
 On 24 March 1921, Madho Singh II adopted Mor Mukut to be his son and heir.
 The boy was given the name "Man Singh" upon his adoption.
 Madho Singh II died on 7 September 1922 and was succeeded by Man Singh as Maharaja of Jaipur and head of the Kachwaha clan of Rajputs.
 The new Maharaja was ten years old.